 - Are you mostly outdoors, indoors, or about the same for both?

 - Does your day or activity consist of varying lighting conditions?

 - Does your activity require good color and object discrimination?

 - Do you struggle with glare for any reason?

-Take time to experiment with color and shade to determine what works best for you.
+Experiment with color and shade to determine what works best for you.
 Sometimes, the lens tint for optimum performance is merely a matter of personal preference.
-As a general rule, stick to choosing a tint based on the lighting conditions that match those you experience most often.
+However, as a general rule, stick to choosing a tint based on the lighting conditions that often match those you experience.

 Consider All the Choices in Lens Tints

 Lenses with a VLT of 20% to 40% are the best for all-purpose outdoor use.
 These lenses work well for everyday wear and during most outside activities.
-These darker shades help cut through glare and reduce eyestrain in moderate to bright light.
+In addition, these darker shades help cut through glare and reduce eyestrain in moderate to bright light.